kalenarndt/terraform-vault-kv-bulk-write/README.md

 Ensure that you modify the vault_config.yaml file to match the path and secrets you would like to provision as this is what the module uses to deploy and configure the nested hosts.

-Place the vault_config.yaml file where your main.tf file is in your deployment or modify the usage example for the path to your yaml.
+Place the vault_config.yaml file where your main.tf file is in your deployment or modify the usage example for the path to your yaml

 # IMPORTANT: YOU SHOULD PROTECT YOUR YAML FILE AND THE TFSTATE WHEN DOING THIS.
 ```yaml